PyTables/PyTables/doc/source/usersguide/optimization.rst

-PyTables provides a way to accelerate data selections inside of a single table, through the use of the Table.where() iterator and related query methods
+PyTables provides a way to accelerate data selections inside of a single table, through the use of the :meth:`Table.where` iterator and related query methods.
-(see :ref:`TableMethods_querying`).
-This mode of selecting data is called *in-kernel*.
+This mode of selecting data is called
+*in-kernel*.
 Let's see an example of an
 *in-kernel* query based on the
 *regular* one mentioned above::